Epochex/MLOps_Kubeflow_DRST/README.md

 ---

 ## 2. Software Overview
-**This repository is organized as follows.**
+**The repository in software vision is organized as follows.**

 ### 2.1 `datasets/`

-> This directory stores **CSV files directly consumable by the system** (either preprocessed/merged results, or 12-row excerpts from each CSV for integration testing).
+> This directory applies to the linear topology only; DAG-1 and DAG-2 are analogous.
+Which stores **CSV files directly consumable by the system** (either preprocessed/merged results, or 12-row excerpts from each CSV for integration testing).
 > Raw bundles are stored in MinIO under `raw/`.
 Processed artifacts live in `datasets/` (online inference branch, **perf**) and `datasets_pcm/` (forecast branch, **pcm**).

 ---